-The battle of the Nile; battle of Copenhagen and battle of Trafalgarohad destroy not only the French and her allied navies but had also shattered all hopes of Napoleon for an invasion of the island.
+The battle of the Nile; the battle of Copenhagen and the battle of Trafalgarohad destroy not only the French and her allied navies but had also shattered all hopes of Napoleon for an invasion of the island.
 Napoleon was, however, determined to humiliate England by the destruction of her commerce.
 Napoleon contemptuously called her “a nation of shopkeepers”.
 Thus, one of the main reasons to capture England was her commerce and wealth.
 He wanted to cut the very roots of England, as only then could England be cowed down.

 Napoleon declares continent closed to Britain

 Napoleon put his plan on economic warfare against England into action by the famous Berlin Deere issue in November 1806.
-Thus, he declares a state of the blockade against England.
+Thus, he declares a state of blockade against England.
 As a result, no ship was allowed to go to England and all French and allied Ports of Europe were closed down to British Trade and Commerce.

-Besides, if the British merchandise is imported into an allied country, it will be confiscated and destroyed.
+Besides, if British merchandise is imported into an allied country, it will be confiscated and destroyed.
 Napoleon further strengthened this blockade of England by his subsequent decrees from Warsaw (January 1807) and Milan (December 1807).